Shughni people: History

+The Shughnani kingdom fell to the forces of Abdur Rahman Khan, shah of Afghanistan, in 1888 as part of his conflict with the Emir of Bukhara.

-The region of Shughnan was mentioned in Chinese books during the 6th and 7th centuries.
-The ancient Shughnis kept the Shughnan region under their control.
-Proof had been found about the Shughni people's oral traditions in Ghoron.
-The Shughni tribes had also collaborated with the Mongols during the conquest of Afghanistan.
-During Soviet times, especially during the Stalin era, Soviet and Tajik authrorities tried their best to assimilate the Shughni with the Tajik population.
-Even after Soviet times, the Shughni, Ishkashim, Rushan, and Wakhi tribes still fought over territory near the borders of Afghanistan and Tajikistan.
+During Soviet times, especially during the Stalin era, Soviet and Tajik authorities tried their best to assimilate the Shughni with the Tajik population.
+Even after Soviet times, the Shughni, Ishkashim, Rushani, and Wakhi tribes still fought over territory near the borders of Afghanistan and Tajikistan.

 Lifestyle

-Due to political reasons the Shughni and Rushan go by the name "Tajik" unlike other Pamiri groups.
+Due to political reasons the Shughni and Rushani go by the name "Tajik" unlike other Pamiri groups.
 The Shughani are engaged in mountain agriculture and have succeeded in a greater agriculture basis from the Rabbani government.
-The Shughni stay in Shewa Adda all year long and sustain on mountain agriculture.
 The Shughni were formerly raiders, but are now seen as servants and pedlars in big cities in Central Asia such as Kabul and Farghana.
 They have also supplemented to 'scanty' resources in Shughnan.
 The Shughani have also gone to Chitral in Pakistan to find jobs recently.